 I have taught acupuncture students in Westminster University’s polyclinic for five years.
-I also worked as a teacher of East Asian Medicine Theory and Anatomy at the City College.
+I also worked as a teacher of Chinese Medicine theory adn practice.
 In addition I hold a qualification as a Qi gong teacher and enjoy cycling, playing music and painting in my free time.

-I continue with my professional development by studying with master doctors from around the world.
+I continue with my professional development by studying and practicing.

 Felicity Moir – clinical practice and patient care in East Asian medicine.